 One of the most popular subcategories– and the main topic of this article– is seascape photography.
-Let’s take a look at just what seascape photography is and review some of the best micro four-thirds lenses to use.
+Let’s look at just what seascape photography is and review some of the best micro four-thirds lenses to use.

 What is Seascape Photography?

-However, perhaps the most popular type of seascape shot to capture is one taken at the golden hour, either at sunrise or sunset.
+However, perhaps the most popular type of seascape shot to capture is one taken at the golden hour, either sunrise or sunset.

 But the general idea of seascape photography is the same no matter the weather– you’re shooting images of the sea/ocean and all the elements around it.